 In addition, we had a recap of the successful 2019 Awards celebration event.
 Land Use Committee Chair Howard Robinson also updated the board on the Highlands Eldercare, Calvary Christian School and former Jack-in-the-Box site projects (see LUC Update), while Secretary Chris Spitz provided information and updates about various legislative matters (digital ads on taxicab rooftops; vacation rentals, ADUs, SB 50), the Boise homeless camping case, and the controversial Berggruen project in Brentwood (see Meeting Recap linked below for more details).
 Finally, board discussion about management of PPCC’s administrative operations was deferred due to time constraints.

-Please click on Meeting Recaps for a more detailed recap of our August 22nd meeting.
+Please visit the Meeting Recaps page for a more detailed recap of our January 9th Meeting.